 Our mission is to improve the well-being, care, and education for the whole child.

-As a result of our mission, we focus our work on creating quality care and education for all Central Indiana children.
-Families turn to us to find trusted child care and quality parenting information.
-We also equip child care providers with resources and tools to start their own businesses and expand their existing programs.
+As a result of our mission, we focus our work on creating quality care and education for all central Indiana children.
+Families turn to us to find trusted child care and quality resources.
+We help child care providers navigate resources and ensure they have access to partners and businesses that can enhance their work.
 We ensure that community partners, employers, and policy makers have access to a platform that amplifies their own work and creates awareness around a shared vision – making the essential accessible to all.

 Children who attend high quality preschool programs are less likely to need special education, to be arrested, or to require social services.
 They tend to be healthier, earn higher incomes, and pay more taxes.